CrunchyData/postgres-operator/docs/content/guides/major-pg-upgrade.md

 ### Step 2: Scale Down Replicas

-PGO needs to identify the primary database instance before the running your upgrade because the primary pgdata volume will need to be identified and mounted to the upgrade Job.
+PGO needs to identify the primary database instance before running your upgrade because the primary pgdata volume will need to be mounted to the upgrade Job.
 Any cluster replicas will not be upgraded and will need to be recreated after the upgrade and post-upgrade tasks are completed.
 To ensure errors are avoided, any replicas must be scaled down before initiating the upgrade process.